YangDrYang/orbDetHOUSE/README.md

 A python wrapper for the C++ propagator is working now.
 Instructions are presented as below:

 - Install the package pybind11.
 In my case, I use pip instal pybind11 into my Python virtual environment.
-- Generate the shared object file by runing make -f makefile_py.
+- For Mac users, generate the shared object file by runing make -f makefile_py.
 It it also recommended to clean all existing objective (with the file extension of .o) and excutable (with the file extension of .a) files first by running make -f makefile_py clean.
 - Run the Python file: python3.10 pyscripts/test_orbit_propagator_wrapper.py.
 Note: the Python version 3.10 must be used exactly as the shared object file is generated using this version, see the makefile_py for details.
+- For the installation on WSL, the relevant files are test_orbit_propagator_wrapper_wsl.py and makefile_py_wsl instead.

 Dependencies of C++ codes: